 If growth is on the horizon for you, then we can help you find and secure finance that can turn your plans into reality.

 Goodwill Loans (also known as cash outs) use the value you have built up in your practice as the security for a loan.

 They can often provide a sum comparable to your annual turnover.
 In general, Goodwill Loans are suitable for any purpose inside or outside the business.
 Many dentists use it to fund investments or property purchases.

 We can help you find the most appropriate lending, get in touch with our friendly team to find out more.

 Many major projects require funding from more than one source.
-At Rangewell, we are experienced at creating this kind of ‘Jigsaw' funding, which allows us to use our financial expertise to provide the most cost-effective solution for each aspect of your financial plans.
+At Rangewell, we are experienced in assembling funding packages that work together.
+We use our financial expertise to provide the most cost-effective solution for each aspect of your financial plans.

 Contact us to discuss how Jigsaw Funding could be an option for you.

 There are many dental finance solutions for your dental practice, so contact Rangewell today to talk through your options and get a clearer understanding of what your practice can achieve.

 What if my dental practice has bad credit?